Annapolis Collaborative Divorce Lawyer

 What Advantages Does a Collaborative Divorce Have Over a Traditional Divorce?

 First, the collaborative divorce process is based on a principle of mutual respect between the parties, not on treating your former spouse as your adversary.
 The breakdown of a family is a very stressful and emotionally painful time.
 Natural human tendencies are towards anger, blame and sometimes even revenge.
 Parties who are driven by anger and blame are often misguided in their goals and objectives.
 They often misunderstand the behavior and words of the other party.
-Collaborative practice places parties in a process that defuses these tendencies, helping parties understand their feelings, and effectively communicate with their spouses.
+The collaborative practice places parties in a process that defuses these tendencies, helping parties understand their feelings, and effectively communicate with their spouses.
 Mutual understanding allows parties to begin cooperating to achieve their respective goals.

-An additional advantage of the collaborative process over a litigated divorce are the various professional resources that are available to the parties in managing this difficult life transition.
+An additional advantage of the collaborative process over a litigated divorce is the various professional resources that are available to the parties in managing this difficult life transition.
 Mental health professionals play an invaluable role in assisting parties to communicate and negotiate effectively.
 If children are involved, mental health professionals can assist children in having a voice in the process so that decisions made by their parents reflect their emotional and developmental needs as well.
-A financial specialist may be able to offer parties a range of options for resolving their financial issues that they never would have thought of and that might not be possible if the parties were before the court.
+A financial specialist may be able to offer parties a range of options for resolving the financial issues that they never would have thought of and that might not be possible if the parties were before the court.
 A collaborative divorce expands the information and options available to the parties in ways not possible in traditional litigation.

-Howard County Collaborative Professionals: www.hococollaborativeprofessionals.com i
+Howard County Collaborative Professionals: www.hococollaborativeprofessionals.com

 International Academy of Collaborative Professionals: www.collaborativepractice.com